 “We discovered our carbon filter test with the SciAps XRF is nearly as sensitive as the ICP.
 Our limit of detection for the carbon filter and a two-liter water sample was about six parts per billion in the water, and our ICP goes down to three parts per billion.
 For a handheld instrument, that’s pretty good,” she says.

 Now, they can do on-the-spot testing of the water filters.
 SciAps technology became a game changer.

 Seeking the source

-Nowhere in the county is there a map that identifies where the lead issues are in the water system, but somewhere between the source and a kitchen sink, lead gets in the water.
+Nowhere in the country is there a map that pinpoints the location of lead issues in the water system, but somewhere between the source and a kitchen sink, lead gets in the water.